Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts.md

 This feature is particularly useful in environments where support teams and end users rely heavily on email communications.

 ## How Email Contacts work
 When sending an email from a request using the [Email Action](/servicemanager-user-guide/service-portfolio/requests/email-action) the `To`, `Cc`, and `Bcc` fields are automatically populated with the email contacts.
-When replying to an email in the request's timeline, the email contacts can be included in the email by using the *Reply to Contacts* option.
+When [replying to an email in the request timeline](/servicemanager-user-guide/service-portfolio/requests/request-timeline#email-posts), the email contacts can be included in the email by using the *Reply to Contacts* option.

 ## Access
 * This feature is available to any user who has permission to view and work on a request.